The most valuable Job Offer Tip…

 These job offer tips have what you need to know to make sure it’s the right job for you…

-Firstly, many of us accept too quickly because we are desperate or flattered.
-It’s worse when you are over 45 and have been out of work for a while – our average time spent unemployed is way longer of course.
+Firstly, many of us accept too quickly because we are desperate or flattered by an offer.
+It’s worse when you are over 40 and have been out of work for a while – our average time spent unemployed is way longer of course.
 That creates a strong drive to accept the first job you are offered, even when you know it is not right for the long term.

 But ask yourself: what are the odds it’s what you really want?
 If it’s not, you’ll know after you join – which can get very messy.
 Alternatively, did you rush to accept the job to start earning a salary again, and not negotiate the best deal available?

 It’s always OK when offered a job to ask for time to assess it.
 If the offer is made by phone, take the details, clarify whether it will be emailed and ask for a few days.

 Remember the truth about human relationships (detailed in later Articles under Negotiation Skills): we always want what is hard to attain or valuable.
 Asking for thinking time raises your value.
 Particularly if you are asking for time so you can properly assess another possible opportunity!

 If you do this, what is the danger of their withdrawing the offer and giving it to someone else?
 Very unlikely – it is unusual for their ‘2nd choice’ to be as strong as you.
 It’s human nature for employers to go through a process of reinforcing their ‘buying decision’ – just like with buying a new car!
 This means they’ve now decided that the first choice (you) is the best, and the others are relegated.

 If they say “we need an answer now”, just ask if the position is likely to be withdrawn if you don’t and the reason for the rush.
 Then make your assessment accordingly.
 However, it’s worth noting that if they do put pressure on you, it’s a sign that they may be the wrong employer for you.